Ashik-Himel/pre-wedding/README.md

 * User authentication with email and password.
 * User authentication with google account.
 * Private routes added.
 They cannot be accessed without login.
+* React hot toast used to show alert.